carlos-verold/demos/README.md

 #verold-boilerplate

-Verold Studio (http://studio.verold.com) is a web-based environment for creating 3D scenes.
-This repository contains examples of how to use the Boilerplate code generated from Verold Studio.
+We are excited to announce that we have launched the first release of the Verold 3D Engine!
+The Verold 3D Engine, used with the Verold Studio online 3D collaboration tools, allows web designers to quickly and efficiently create interactive web-based 3D experiences.
+Did you see the [interactive trailer](http://findyourwaytooz.com) that Disney created for "Oz the Great and Powerful"?
+With our tools, you can make your own interactive 3D experiences like this at a fraction of the cost.

+If you've used Verold Studio, you know how easy it is to upload 3D models, position them in a scene, and setup materials and lighting.
+With the new engine, you can now take that scene and add dynamic behaviour to it by writing custom Three.js code.
+Professional grade CG tools running in the browser, deploying to the most widely used 3D renderer for the web.

+This GitHub repository contains examples showing web developers how to turn their 3D projects in Verold Studio into interactive 3D web experiences.
+The process is as simple as downloading Boilerplate code from your Verold Studio project, and adding interactivity through Javascript.

 ### Formalities:

 Verold Studio and the associated runtime engine are both free to use for non-commercial purposes.
-If you want to build a game or website for a client, or for sale, contact us at info@verold.com and we'll work something out.
+If you want to build a game or website for a client or business, contact us at info@verold.com and we'll work something out.

 ### How it works: